 Overhead shot of a white bowl of a red colored soup with ground meat and rice with hands around it.
 The bowl is surrounded by a striped tea towel, a small bowl with chopped parsley, a small bowl with spices, and another bowl of soup.

-• Low-Carb: Make a lower carb version of this soup by substituting frozen cauliflower rice for the white rice.
+• Low-Carb: I sometimes make a lower carb version of this soup by substituting frozen cauliflower rice for the white rice.
 Defrost the cauliflower rice first, then add at the end for a few minutes to warm through.
 Note: If you leave it to cook too long, it will dissolve.

 • Gluten-Free: Make sure to use gluten-free Worcestershire sauce.